bradbell/xrst/test_rst/purpose.rst

 ********
 The xrst features below can be considered a wish list for sphinx:

 #.
+Enable many sphinx build options to change without changing the source code;
+   see list of command line options at :ref:`run_xrst-name` .
+#.
 Make it easy to put documentation in source code comments,
    even when multiple computer languages are used by one package;
    e.g., see :ref:`comment_ch_cmd-name` .